salrashid123/confidential_space/README.md

 One option to do this is if each collaborator can view the code that will ultimately get deployed into the TEE.
 The code and container there adheres to specific constraints to _not_do the bad stuff cited above.
 What each code does to meet those standards is out of the scope for this article.
 What we will show here is how a given code will create the same container hash value (i.,e you know the code you trust is running in a given container)

-The technique used in this example uses `kaniko` (default) or `bazel` to create reproducible container images.
+The technique used in this example uses `bazel` (default) or `kaniko` to create reproducible container images.
 By that, I mean for the same code base, these will generate an image with _the same image hash value_ no matter where it's built.
 Using this capability, a collaborator can clone the source, generate a build and then inspect the resulting image hash value.
 The collaborators can then authorize that image hash access to their KMS key.

 You don't _have to_ use `bazel` or `kaniko` to build an image (you can just use the `Dockerfile` provided in this example).
 However, if you don't use those, you'll get a different image hash though.

-In this example using `kaniko`, the code will always produce a hash of  (see [reproducible Builds](#reproducible-builds))
+In this example using `bazel`, the code will always produce a hash of  (see [reproducible Builds](#reproducible-builds))

-* `tee@sha256:a76fd40d851d895f6eee2b047ceaf84fcb06812ef1707dbc9a22e4e74f4cfd1f`
+* `tee@sha256:c9acaed33baa94cdaf946e2905c9c45ab08db5951cc8455cb4c532f1be093e01`

 For more info, see